qutip/qutip/doc/internals/solver/solveroptions.rst

 Motivation
 ==========

-Simple dictionary or dataclass lacks the feature needed to
+A simple dictionary or dataclass lacks the features needed to:

-* **Preventing Silent Silent Bugs**: Raw Python dictionaries accept any key-value pair without validation.
+* **Prevent silent bugs**: Raw Python dictionaries accept any key-value pair without validation.
 A simple typo, such as typing ``"abstol"`` instead of ``"atol"``, would be silently ignored by a standard dictionary, causing the underlying integrator to fall back to default values without ever alerting the user.
-* **Integrator State Synchronization**: Modern differential equation solvers are stateful; they maintain adaptive step histories, interpolation tables, and multi-step coefficients.
+* **Integrator state synchronization**: Modern differential equation solvers are stateful; they maintain adaptive step histories, interpolation tables, and multi-step coefficients.
 If a user modifies an integration parameter *after* a simulation has started stepping forward, the internal state of the underlying ODE engine must be forcefully reset to prevent numeric instability or crashes.
   A standard dictionary cannot broadcast its updates to intercept these mid-run changes.
-* **Namespace Isolation**: Different integration backends support entirely different sets of configuration options.
+* **Namespace isolation**: Different integration backends support entirely different sets of configuration options.
 For example, a specialized Krylov subspace propagator expects parameters like Krylov dimension limits, which are completely meaningless to a standard SciPy ``zvode`` integrator.

-The :class:`_SolverOptions` class acts as an intelligent configuration firewall.
+The :class:`_SolverOptions` class addresses these short comings.
 By operating as a reactive, validating proxy, it shields developers from managing manual synchronization loops and protects users from configuration errors, ensuring that options can safely change dynamically throughout a system's evolutionary life cycle.